 Enjoying one herself, Adalina held her daughter’s hand as they moved away from the shopping district and towards more of the community district where the library, community center, and delivery hall resides.

 A young girl with long brown hair tied into a ponytail was in her room.
 She was swinging around a blunt metal practice sword, customized to fit her small build.

-She is Naleen, the daughter of renowned swordsman Huin Xoras Ravon, and her venerated grandfather is Gelrin Teralt Ravon, Royal Knight Commander of the 11th ward knights.
+She was Naleen, the daughter of renowned swordsman Huin Xoras Ravon, and her venerated grandfather was Gelrin Teralt Ravon, Royal Knight Commander of the 11th ward knights.

 Her newfound interest in swords started half a year ago due to envy, but she was now earnestly practicing it.

-Ever since meeting the strange boy, she has been hearing many things about him from her grandfather.
-Praises that went beyond any that he’s ever given her or her older brother.
-Her grandfather even liken the commoner boy to himself as someone who will surely become a pillar of strength.
+Ever since meeting the strange boy, she had been hearing many things about him from her grandfather.
+Praises that went beyond any that he had ever given her or her older brother.
+Her grandfather had even liken the commoner boy to himself as someone who was surely to become a pillar of strength.
 That: “The boy will one day be the prosperity of Ferrent with his name known throughout Darsus, and maybe even the world”.
 Her grandfather had never openly declare such admiration to a commoner before.

-Wishing for such praises herself but too young for her magic to have awaken, she could do nothing about it.
+Wishing for such praises but too young for her magic, she could do nothing about it.
 With some deliberation, she instead begged her father to teach her the sword.
 It did not require her to know magic, and she did not know if she would be like her brother who was already 17 and still magic-less.

 As if heredity in being born into a family of knights, she took to it extremely well.

 After learning for only a couple turns, even her grandfather had praised her budding skills as a swordswoman, motivating her to continue her training.